Transitioning to a career in data analytics can mean stable employment in a high-paying industry once you have the right skills.

 Since almost all data analysts need to use SQL to access data from a company’s database, it’s arguably the most important skill to learn to get a job.
 In fact, it’s common for data analyst interviews to include a technical screening with SQL.
 Luckily, SQL is one of the easier languages to learn.

-Get fluent in SQL: With the Databases and SQL for Data Science with Python course from IBM, you'll learn how to construct basic- to intermediate-level SQL queries using DML commands.
+Get fluent in SQL: With the Databases and SQL for Data Science with Python course from IBM, you'll have the opportunity to learn how to construct basic- to intermediate-level SQL queries using DML commands.

 Statistical programming languages like R or Python enable you to perform advanced analyses in ways that Excel cannot.
 Being able to write programs in these languages means that you can clean, analyze, and visualize large data sets more efficiently.